USS Anderson DD-411

 Served in the Atlantic and Caribbean area into April 1940, then transited the Panama Canal to take up duties in the Pacific.
 With several other ships, she was sent back through the canal in June 1941 to reinforce the Navy's forces in the North Atlantic.
 During the last months of the year, both before and after war formally began with Germany on 11 December, she escorted convoys to and from Iceland, took part in anti-submarine actions, and carried out patrols.

-For the rest of the Guadalcanal Campaign, and beyond, Anderson remained in the south Pacific, screening heavy ships, escorting convoys, bombarding the enemy ashore and carrying out patrols.
-She returned to the U.S. for overhaul in March 1943 and went north for Aleutians' operations during July-September.
+For the remainder of the Guadalcanal campaign and afterwards, Anderson remained in the South Pacific, screening warships, escorting convoys, bombarding the enemy ashore and carrying out patrols.
+She returned to the United States for overhaul during March 1943.
+Afterwards, to the Aleutians during July-September 1943.
 The destroyer's next assignments were to support the invasions of the Gilbert Islands in November 1943 and the Marshalls in early 1944.
-She was hit by Japanese coast-defense gunfire while bombarding Wotje on 30 January.
-Further damaged by grounding two days later, Anderson was under repair until mid-June 1944.
-July-November 1944 was spent with the Seventh Fleet, including participation in landings at Morotai and Leyte.
-During the latter operation, on 1 November, she was hit by a Japanese suicide plane and again had to return to the U.S. for repairs.

 Postwar